Shubhashree359/johnson_counter/README.md

  ## Openlane
 OpenLane is an automated RTL to GDSII flow based on several components including OpenROAD, Yosys, Magic, Netgen, CVC, SPEF-Extractor, CU-GR, Klayout and a number of custom scripts for design exploration and optimization.
 The flow performs full ASIC implementation steps from RTL all the way down to GDSII

+### Openlane FLow

+### 1. Automation

+ * Speed and Efficiency: Automated OpenLane flow is designed for speed and efficiency.
+It can quickly generate a complete ASIC design without the need for much user intervention.
+ * Batch Processing: It is well-suited for batch processing where you have a large number of similar designs or you want to quickly evaluate multiple design options.
+ * Scriptable and Reproducible: The flow can be scripted, making it suitable for running on large clusters or cloud-based infrastructure, and it ensures reproducible results.
+ * Minimal User Expertise: You do not need in-depth expertise in ASIC design to run the automated flow, making it accessible to a wider range of users.
+ * Default Configuration: It typically relies on a default configuration and a pre-defined set of tools and options, which simplifies the process but may not be optimized for specific custom requirements.

+### 2. Interactive

+ * Customization: The interactive OpenLane flow allows users to have more control and customization over the design process.
+You can fine-tune parameters, specify custom design rules, and make changes at different stages of the flow.
+ * Optimization: Users can optimize the design for specific performance, power, or area requirements by adjusting various design parameters and choices.
+ * Debugging and Troubleshooting: When issues or design challenges arise, the interactive flow provides a way to interactively diagnose and resolve them, allowing for more in-depth analysis.
+ * Design Exploration: It is suitable for design exploration, where designers want to experiment with different design options and evaluate their impact on the final result.
+ * Expertise Required: Using the interactive flow requires a higher level of expertise in ASIC design, as it involves more manual intervention and decision-making

 First we create a folder under the name of our design in the 'designs' folder.

      cd pes_johnson_counter